polkadot-evm/frontier/README.md

   EVM execution engine for Substrate.
 * **pallet-ethereum**: Emulation of full Ethereum block processing.
 * **rpc-ethereum**: Compatibility layer for web3 RPC methods.

+## Development notes

+Frontier is still work-in-progress.
+Below are some notes about the development.

+## Vendor folder

+The vendor folder contains dependencies that contains changes that has not yet been upstreamed.
+Once the upstreaming process is finished, the corresponding submodule should be removed from vendor folder, and directly use upstream.